-Tapestry relies on a well-known FOSS implementation of the PGP protocol in order to securely store the archives it generates, and also to provide a mechanism for verifying the individual who generated the backup.
+Tapestry relies on Gnu Privacy Guard (GPG), a well-known FOSS implementation of the PGP protocol, in order to securely store the archives it generates, and also to provide a mechanism for verifying the individual who generated the backup.
 It does this using two separate keys - the Encryption Key (sometimes called the "Disaster Recovery" key, after the comment included on keys Tapestry generates) and an optional, though strongly recommended, signing key specified by the user.

 Care and Feeding of the Disaster Recovery Key